 Financial investment return includes fair value gains and losses, dividends and interest.
-Net gains/(losses) (excluding interest and dividend income) of $\pounds(3,867)m$ (2017: $\pounds2,766m$) arose on financial investments designated as fair value through profit or loss and $\pounds(26)m$ (2017: $\pounds92m$) arose on derivative contracts classified as held for trading.
-Investment income of $\pounds5m$ (2017: $\pounds6m$) arose on loans and receivables.
+Net gains/(losses) (excluding interest and dividend income) of £6,873m (2018: £(3,867)m) arose on financial investments designated as fair value through profit or loss and £110m (2018: £(26)m) arose on derivative contracts classified as held for trading.
+Investment income of £6m (2018: £5m) arose on loans and receivables.

-Property investment return includes £93m (2017: £99m) of rental income excluding investment income from property partnerships.
+Property investment return includes £75m (2018: £93m) of rental income excluding investment income from property partnerships.

-Investment return relating to funds withheld payable to the other group companies is recognised as an expense and reported within finance costs.
-Total finance income over 2018 was £39m (2017: cost of £290m).
+Investment return relating to funds withheld payable to other group companies is recognised as an expense and reported within finance costs.
+Total finance income over 2019 was £19m (2018: £39m).